-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 Unfortunately, the field of LSI has been devolved by the SEO community into the understanding that using words that are similar or linked thematically will boost rankings for words that aren’t expressly mentioned in the text.

 It’s simply not true.
-Google has gone far beyond LSI in its understanding of text, for instance, the introduction of BERT.
+Google has gone far beyond LSI in its understanding of text with the introduction of BERT, as just one example.

-For more about what LSI is, and more importantly, what it isn’t, take a look at Clark Boyd’s article
+For more about what LSI is (and more importantly, what it isn’t) take a look at Clark Boyd’s article.

 Verdict: SEO myth